 The process of building out a successful Direct Mail or gifting campaign can seem daunting, it doesn’t have to be – and it shouldn’t be!
 Gifts are fun whether you’re getting them or gifting them, creating a campaign surrounding that should spark joy on the contact end as well as with your team.

-- Gifting workflows are a great way to optimize your campaigns.
+- Direct Mail workflows are a great way to optimize your gifting campaigns.
 Not only are they more thought-out and targeted, they create a fun experience for your audience that’s unique to your brand.

 - The more creative, the better.
 Style your package with your brand’s style.
 Match the gift, the message, event or CTA you’re building in your campaign.
 Personalize messages when you can.

 - It’s all about your brand and your campaign.
-The best thing about building gifting workflows is that it’s completely unique to your brand’s style and the message you are trying to get out there.
+The best thing about building Direct Mail workflows is that it’s completely unique to your brand’s style and the message you are trying to get out there.

 Who is Outgage?

 We’re the experts – Outgage is the Direct Mail and gifting solution built by marketers for marketers.
 We empower and guide B2B marketers on a creative journey to create meaningful customer engagement through memorable, actionable, and measurable gifting experiences.
-Learn more on our website or set up a demo here.
+Learn more on our website or reach out at [email protected] to set up a demo.